-- c) Securities guaranteed by the Central and State Governments (including but not limited to coupon bearing bonds, zero coupon bonds and treasury bills) - d) Debt securities issued by domestic Government agencies and statutory bodies, which may or may not carry a Central/State Government guarantee - e) Corporate debt securities (of both public and private sector undertakings) - f) Securities issued by banks (both public and private sector) including term deposits as permitted by SEBI / RBI from time to time and development financial institutions - g) Money market instruments as permitted by SEBI/RBI - h) Securitized Debt - i) The non-convertible part of convertible securities shares of the issuer at a later date, with or without the option of the holder of such security.
+- c) Securities guaranteed by the Central, State and local Governments (including but not limited to coupon bearing bonds, zero coupon bonds and treasury bills) - d) Debt securities issued by domestic Government agencies and statutory bodies, which may or may not carry a Central/State Government guarantee - e) Corporate debt securities (of both public and private sector undertakings) - f) Securities issued by banks (both public and private sector) including term deposit with the banks as permitted by SEBI/RBI from time to time, subject to approval from SEBI / RBI as required and development financial institutions. - g) Money market instruments as permitted by SEBI/RBI - h) Securitized Debt - i) The non-convertible part of convertible securities. - j) Derivative instruments like Stock/Index Futures, Stock/Index Options, Interest Rate Future, Interest Rate Swap, Forward Rate Agreement and such other derivative instruments permitted by SEBI. - k) ADRs/GDRs/Foreign Securities as permitted by Reserve Bank of India and Securities and Exchange Board of India.
+As per SEBI Circular dated November 04, 2024, the scheme may invest in overseas Mutual Funds/Unit Trusts that have exposure to Indian securities, provided that the total exposure to Indian securities by these overseas MF/UTs shall not be more than 25% of their assets.